ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] GPIO – Measure The Distance By Ultrasound Module.rst

 HC-SR04 is a module that uses ultrasound to measure the distance.
 It looks like a pair of eyes in its appearance, therefore it’s often installed onto robot-vehicle or mechanical bugs to be their eyes.
-The way it works is that first we “toggle high” the TRIG pin (that is to pull high then pull low).
+The way it works is that first we "toggle high" the TRIG pin (that is to pull high then pull low).
 The HC-SR04 would send eight 40kHz sound wave signal and pull high the ECHO pin.
-When the sound wave returns back, it pull low the ECHO pin.\ |1|\ Assume the velocity of sound is 340 m/s, the time it takes for the sound to advance 1 cm in the air is 340*100*10^-6 = 29 us。 The sound wave actually travels twice the distance between HC-SR04 and the object, therefore the distance can be calculated by (time/29) / 2 = time / 58。 The working voltage of HC-SR04 is 5V.
+When the sound wave returns back, it pull low the ECHO pin.\ |1|\ Assume the velocity of sound is 340 m/s, the time it takes for the sound to advance 1 cm in the air is 340*100*10^-6 = 29 us.
+The sound wave actually travels twice the distance between HC-SR04 and the object, therefore the distance can be calculated by (time/29) / 2 = time / 58.
+The working voltage of HC-SR04 is 5V.
 When we pull high the ECHO pin to 5V, the voltage might cause damage to the GPIO pin of Ameba.
-To avoid this situation, we need to drop the voltage as follows:|2|\ We pick the resistors with resistance 1:2, in the example we use 10kΩ and 20kΩ.
-If you do not have resistors in hand, you can use level converter instead.The TXB0108 8 channel level converter is a suitable example:|3|\ Next, open the sample code in “File” -> “Examples” -> “AmebaGPIO” -> “HCSR04_Ultrasonic”\ |image1|\ Compile and upload to Ameba, then press the reset button.
+To avoid this situation, we need to drop the voltage as follows:|2|\ We pick the resistors with resistance 1:2, in the example we use 10k ohm and 20k ohm.
+If you do not have resistors in hand, you can use level converter instead.The TXB0108 8 channel level converter is a suitable example:|3|\ Next, open the sample code in "File" -> "Examples" -> "AmebaGPIO" -> "HCSR04_Ultrasonic"\ |image1|\ Compile and upload to Ameba, then press the reset button.
 Open the Serial Monitor, the calculated result is output to serial monitor every 2 seconds.\ |4|\ Note that the HCSR04 module uses the reflection of sound wave to calculate the distance, thus